5 tips for making investments in rent-stabilized properties pay off

 Green investments like solar panels might also be eligible for subsidies that can help offset the cost.
 There’s a federal tax credit for solar panel systems for 26% of the cost of projects that start construction by the end of 2022 and are placed in service before 2026.
 In New York City, solar energy systems might be eligible for a four-year real estate tax abatement program.

 Delaying projects too long can be an expensive mistake, says Terrence Jones, an investment sales broker who owns 14 units in San Francisco.
 He recently found himself facing a bigger-than-expected bill for a new roof at one of his properties after the old roof began leaking into a unit.

 “We were trying to nurse it along, trying to accumulate more money before we spent money on a new roof, and it ended up costing more,” he says.

 Humberto Lopes, founder of H.L.
 Dynasty Real Estate, owns multifamily and commercial properties in Brooklyn and Staten Island.
 He says he’s less likely to purchase a building requiring significant renovation since a 2019 New York law tightened limits on rent increases linked to capital improvements.
 But Lopes won’t skimp on necessary investments in his existing properties.

 When owners fail to fix problems, a “domino effect” can lead to even bigger, costlier issues, Lopes says.

-“In the long run it’s cheaper to fix it,” he says.
+“In the long run, it’s cheaper to fix it,” he says.
 “I don’t jeopardize my building.
 It’s a big investment.”

-Consider upgrades that can attract tenants
+Consider upgrades that can attract renters

 It’s easy to justify spending on improvements critical to keeping a building in good condition.
 However, figuring out when to spend on optional upgrades requires carefully analyzing how long it will take to recover the costs, says Kari Negri, founder and CEO of SKY Properties, a property management business in Los Angeles’ Toluca Lake neighborhood.